Kauhajoki school shooting: Shooting

-Matti Saari entered through the school buildings via the basement.
-The shooting began in a classroom at around 10:40 (UTC+3), when roughly 200 people were assembled inside the college.
-The emergency services received their first call at 10:46, after Saari stopped shooting in the classroom.
+Matti Saari entered the school buildings using the basement.
+Shooting began in a classroom at around 10:40 (UTC+3).
+There were roughly 200 people assembled inside the college.
+The emergency services received the first call about the incident at 10:46, after Saari had stopped shooting in the classroom.
 Saari was armed with a .22 LR caliber Walther P22 Target semi-automatic firearm and homemade Molotov cocktails.
-He wore dark clothing including a leather jacket.
-The school's caretaker, Jukka Forsberg, who had several shots directed at him but survived, said "[The gunman] was very well prepared.
+He wore dark clothing including a leather jacket and a ski mask.
+The school's caretaker, Jukka Forsberg, who had several shots directed at him, said "[The gunman] was very well prepared.
 He walked calmly."

-Saari initially opened fire on a group of students taking a business studies exam, and entered at least one other classroom.
-According to the three students who were able to escape from the exam room (there were roughly 20 students taking the exam), he had approached his victims individually before shooting them, acting aggressively.
+Saari initially opened fire on a group of students who were taking a business studies exam.
+He also entered at least one other classroom during the incident.
+There were roughly 20 students in the classroom.
+According to three students who were able to escape, Saari approached his victims individually and shot them, whilst acting aggressively.
 Saari encountered little resistance and the massacre was concluded relatively quickly.
-He left the exam room at least once during the shooting to reload in the hallway outside and, according to witnesses, the teacher unsuccessfully attempted to prevent him from returning and was killed as a result.
+He left the exam room at least once during the shooting to reload in the hallway outside.
+According to witnesses, a teacher unsuccessfully attempted to prevent him from returning into the classroom and was killed as a result.

 Nine victims died in the exam room and the tenth victim died in the hallway.
-Another student was seriously wounded in the head but survived.
+One student was seriously wounded in the head but survived.
 Saari then covered the classroom in a flammable liquid, believed to be petrol, and set the room alight.
 Some of the victims' bodies were damaged by the fire, making it more difficult to identify them.
 Eight of the victims were female students, one a male student, and one a male member of staff.
 All of the students killed were in their 20s, and the teacher was in his 50s.
-A 21-year-old woman was shot in the head but had two operations in the days after sustaining her injury, and was reported as being in a satisfactory condition.
-A further ten students were treated for minor injuries including sprains and cuts from broken glass.
-All the victims were classmates of Saari's.
+A 21-year-old woman was shot in the head but survived.
+She had two operations in the days after the incident, and she was reported as being in a satisfactory condition.
+A further ten students were treated for minor injuries, including sprains and cuts from broken glass.
+All of the victims were classmates of Saari's.